 Free shipping on all orders

-Elham’s first research project allowed her to watch 24 teachers lead the same lesson.
-She realized what a privilege it was to be in other teachers’ classrooms, and it reminded her how little teachers have access to one another’s thinking and practice.
+Elham’s first research project allowed her to watch twenty-four teachers teach the same lesson.
+It led her to realize what a privilege it was to be in other teachers’ classrooms and reminded her how little teachers have access to one another’s thinking and practice.
 It also helped her see how disparate classroom learning experiences were for children.
 This experience also sparked her interest in how teachers lead mathematical discussions in classrooms that honor children’s ideas.
-Her graduate work culminated with the opportunity to work with Megan and two other doctoral students to facilitate after-school workgroup meetings with teams of teachers in one school to study their students’ thinking by examining student work.
+Her graduate work culminated with the opportunity to work with Megan Franke and two other doctoral students to facilitate after school workgroup meetings with teams of teachers in one school to study their students’ thinking by examining student work.
 Her work with Megan at UCLA was the foundation for everything that followed!

-Elham is a first generation immigrant from Iran, moving to the United States at the age of 11.
-Her teenage girls know that when they bump into someone their mom is excited to see, it must be a teacher she was lucky to learn from!
+Elham is a first generation immigrant from Iran, moving to the US at the age of 11.
+Her teenage daughters know that when they bump into someone their mom is excited to see, it must be a teacher she was lucky to learn from!